openstack/nova/doc/source/admin/configuration/resize.rst

 passwordless ssh access between your compute hosts.
 Direct access from one compute host to another is needed to copy the VM file across.

-Cloud end users can find out how to resize a server by reading the :python-openstackclient-doc:`OpenStack CLI Guide
+Cloud end users can find out how to resize a server by reading :doc:`/user/resize`.
-<cli/command-objects/server.html#server-resize>`

 XenServer
 ~~~~~~~~~